ONS-OpenData/ONS-API-Data-Scrape/README.md

 NOTE - the webscrape on this page only deals with the Economic and Social datasets.
 I will be adding the Census datasets in the next few days (written 25/2/2016) as  it'll take a while to scrape given the amount of data involved.

 ## About
-This repo is for a web scraping script and resulting JSON file of the open data content availible from the Office for National Statistics via the API.

 The idea here is to allow non developers to explore the content on the API without having to wade through code documentation (i.e worry about the how you're going to retrieve the data AFTER you've identified something you need).
 The scrape is downloadable as a tiered JSON file.
 Structure wise, it looks like this: